I wanted a comic book, what I got was the funny pages

-This book has to be aimed that the preteen market, which is fine, I guess.
+This book has to be aimed at the preteen market, which is fine, I guess.
 I just wished for a Disney Princess Adventure book.
 Something that would be new stories of friends venturing into each other’s environments, perhaps bringing back all the old enemies through magic or coincidence.
 You know: something more ongoing.
 Maybe Disney should just give me a call.
 I think I have some ideas on how to make a good book to go along side this one.

 If you do have a girl 5-11, this book might really appeal to her.
 Disney definitely got the right artist for the work.
 The character design and backdrops all work well.
 But those jokes certainly need to be punched up.

 At least if they want me to be their guest...